Amsterdam, The Netherlands: City of Peace

 Dutch Ambassador, International Cities of Peace

 Catharina studied Leisure management; focused on Event management and Entre-preneurship, at the University of Applied studies at CHN (now Stenden University).
 She holds a Bachelor of Arts.
-She took courses in Communications and Information Science at the Academic University in Groningen, both in the Kingdom of the Netherlands.
+She also studied Communications and Information Science at the Academic University in Groningen, both in the Kingdom of the Netherlands.

 She worked as a Public Relations and Communications manager at the Superclubs in Jamaica; and worked here with many prominent people from all over the globe.
 She also gained working experience in diverse governmental organisations, museums, tourism and hospitality.
 She has worked with journalists, top officials, mayors, clergymen, chairs and celebrities.
 She has also worked with donors and raised funds for many causes.

 Catharina is a passionate advocate for Universal Peace.
 She volunteers for many causes; for the empowerment of women, refugees, the homeless and the welfare of animals.
 She is a Honorary Ambassador representing institutes for destitute people and orphans living in Guinea and in Tanzania, and for Peace Development in Cameroon and in Pakistan.
-She is the Chair of the CDA political board in her local Municipality.
+She is the International Secretary to Peacemovement Pais which is part of (WRI) War Resisters International.
 She also is Vice President External Affairs and Grants of Women and Nature in New York. www.womanandnature.org.

-As Ambassador for the International Cities For Peace she is strongly driven to connect International Cities for the cause of a prosper and peaceful planet for all peoples.
+As Ambassador for the International Cities For Peace to Amsterdam she is strongly driven to connect International Cities for the cause of a prosper and peaceful planet for all peoples.

 Catharina is fluent in Dutch and English and speaks basic French and German.
 She wrote several articles about human and women’s rights and Worldpeace.